futuresimon/sneaker-rating-site/creative_rubric.md

 best practices (20 points)
-x code is well formated and easy to read, with proper commenting (2 points) x requests that contain sensitive information or modify something on the server are performed via POST not GET (3 points) x Safe from XSS attacks (all content is escaped on output) (3 points) x Safe from SQL injection attacks (2 points)
+x code is well formated and easy to read, with proper commenting (2 points) x requests that contain sensitive information or modify something on the server are performed via POST not GET (3 points) Safe from XSS attacks (all content is escaped on output) (3 points) x Safe from SQL injection attacks (2 points)
-CSRF tokens passed when editing or deleting posts (3 points) x Session cookie is HTTP-only (3 points) x page passes the W3C validator (2 points) x passwords are salted and encrypted (2 points)
+CSRF tokens passed when editing or deleting posts (3 points) x Session cookie is HTTP-only (3 points) page passes the W3C validator (2 points) x passwords are salted and encrypted (2 points)

 creative portion (20 points)